 Elder Marlin K. Jensen

 Elder Marlin K. Jensen was named a member of the First Quorum of the Seventy of The Church of Jesus Christ of Latter-day Saints on April 1, 1989.
-He is currently serving as Executive Director of the Church History Department and was sustained as Church Historian/Recorder in the April 2005 general conference.
+He served as Executive Director of the Church History Department and was sustained as Church Historian/Recorder in the April 2005 general conference.
 Previously he served in the Presidency of the Seventy and as the Executive Director of the Curriculum, Historical, Priesthood, and Family and Church History Departments.
 He has served as the President of the Utah North, North America Northeast, and Europe Central Areas.
 He was president of the New York Rochester Mission from 1993 to 1995.

 At the time of his call as a Seventy, he was serving as a regional representative.
 Prior to that assignment, he had served in the Church as president of the Huntsville Utah Stake, bishop of the Huntsville Ward, priests quorum adviser, and elders quorum president.